 To harvest, the whole plant is pulled off the ground, about 8-10 months after plantation when its leaves begin to turn yellow.
 In the tropics, fresh corms can be readily available in the markets.
-In fact, taro has cultural identification with many Asia-pacific societies.
+In fact, taro has a cultural identification with many Asia-pacific societies.
 Each year Hawaiian celebrates annual taro food festival in April when their children learn to pound corms to make poi (a kind of taro paste).
 Farmers carry their fresh harvest to gift friends and relatives.

-Cleaned, and processed taro corms can be available in the US markets usually imported from Pacific islands.
+Cleaned, and processed taro corms can be available in the US markets usually imported from the Pacific islands.
 Buy fresh, firm, medium size hairy corms that feel heavy in hand for their size.
 Avoid those with soft spots, cracks, or featuring sprouts at the scales.

 Fresh corms should be stored in cool, dark, well-ventilated place as in potato, yams, etc. Do not keep them inside the refrigerator, as they would sustain chilling injury.
-Taro greens, however, should be placed inside the refrigerator and used as in a way like other greens.
+Taro greens, however, should be placed in the refrigerator and used as in a way like other greens.

 Taro corms and leaves can be unpleasantly bitter and harmful to health and, therefore should be processed and boiled before consumption.
 However, the plant parts are very safe after cooked (boiling, frying, steaming, etc.).

-To prepare, wash the corm, trim the ends, peel away its outer tough hairy skin using paring knife.
+To prepare, wash the corm, trim the ends, peel away its outer tough hairy skin using a paring knife.
 Place its white interior flesh in cold water to remove sticky sap.

 Here are some serving tips:

-The corm taro can be used in variety of preparations.
-In Hawaii, boiled corm is ground into sticky paste known as poi.
+The corm taro can be used in a variety of preparations.
+In Hawaii, boiled root is ground into a sticky paste known as poi.

-Kaulau, a traditional Polynesian coconut pudding desert in which, boiled dasheen is mixed with coconut milk and brown sugar.
+Kaulau, a traditional Polynesian coconut pudding dessert in which, boiled dasheen is mixed with coconut milk and brown sugar.

 The corms are also employed in the preparations of burger, bread, flakes, pancakes, muffin, chips, flour, cookie, ice cream, etc.

-Taro leaves used in soups, pakore (known as pathrode in some parts of coastal south India).
+Taro leaves used in soups, pakora (known as pathrode in some parts of coastal South India).